AviSoori1x/makeMoE/README.md

 makeMoE.ipynb is the consolidated hackable implementation that I encourage you to hack, understand, improve and make your own

+**The code was entirely developed on Databricks using a single A100 for compute.
+If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues in the cloud provider of your choice**

 **Please note that the implementation emphasizes readability and hackability vs performance, so there are many ways in which you could improve this.
 Please try and let me know!**

 Hope you find this useful and enjoy!!